petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-Lastly, the collaboration platform on which they're working (the "GitHub for science") should make it easy to share artifacts from the pipeline so it's less tempting to export an interactively created version.
+Lastly, the collaboration platform on which they're working (the "GitHub for science") should make it easy to share artifacts from the pipeline so it's less tempting to export one generated interactively.

 ## If we build it...